dGameBoy101b/2024-level-her-up-jam/jam plan.md

 balance life
 each card changes your stats
 stats:
- - energy: spent to play cards; refills every turn
+ - time: spent to play cards; refills start of every turn
  - food: spent every turn (maybe some big cards too); lose if not enough
  - money: spent to play some cards, spent every 7 turns (rent), earned by playing cards
- - relationships: big resource sink, multiplys score for each turn, slowly decreases each turn each turn is a day
+ - passion: big resource sink, multiplys score for each turn, slowly decreases each turn each turn is a day